 In short, both fresh and frozen vegetables are fantastic options (certainly better than none at all).
 If you come across a sale on either, we recommend stocking up to save some cash!

-Moreover, frozen veggies are normally more affordable than fresh veggies.
+Moreover, frozen veggies usually are more affordable than fresh veggies.
 If you purchase fresh low-carb veggies in bulk only to see them rot before you get around to eating them, then think about purchasing frozen instead.

 You might need to cook the excess water out occasionally, but it usually isn’t really an issue in the final dish.